tr7077/JavaSpringECommerceWebApp/README.md

 # E-Commerce web app in java spring boot (backend)
-## a fully working api for an online e-shop paired with a MySql database for storing and retrieving users, orders, products, carts, etc..
-Security & login/signup has been implemented as well with spring security.
+## a fully working api the connects an online e-shop with a MySql database for managing users, orders, products, carts, etc..
+Security & login/signup has been implemented as well.
 ### How to run: